-At 110 acres, Père Lachaise is the largest cemetery in all of Paris and, thanks to a few noteworthy residents — Honoré de Balzac, Molière, Marcel Proust, Eugène Delacroix, Édith Piaf, Georges Bizet, Jean de la Fontaine, Maria Callas, Oscar Wilde, Frédéric Chopin, Jim Morrison — also the most famous.
-It was Paris’ first garden cemetery and as such, makes for a wonderful stroll through cobblestone alleys flanked by mature, leafy trees.
+At 110 acres, Père Lachaise is the largest cemetery in all of Paris.
+It’s also the most famous, thanks to a few noteworthy residents — Honoré de Balzac, Molière, Marcel Proust, Eugène Delacroix, Édith Piaf, Georges Bizet, Jean de la Fontaine, Maria Callas, Oscar Wilde, Frédéric Chopin, Jim Morrison.
+In addition, it was Paris’ first garden cemetery!
+It makes for a wonderful stroll through cobblestone alleys flanked by mature, leafy trees.

 Hôtel de Ville

-Welcome to the largest City Hall in Europe!
-While most of the 16th-century building is closed to visitors for security reasons, there are many interesting exhibitions throughout the year, as well as free guided visits of the State Rooms (by reservations only).
+Welcome to the largest city hall in Europe!
+Most of the 16th-century building is closed to visitors for security reasons.
+However, there are many interesting exhibitions throughout the year as well as free guided visits of the State Rooms (by reservations only).

 The sumptuous Beaux-Arts Petit Palais was purposefully built for the 1900 Exposition Universelle, for which the Eiffel Tower was also erected; likewise the Louvre, the galleries at Petit Palais are as grandiose as the artworks they welcome.
 The collections are very diverse and span several centuries of visual art history.
 Highlights include Delacroix, Monet, Cézanne, Rembrandt and Rodin.